Relationships

 Critical to any use of the data in tables and views that are cataloged within a data stores (e.g., hive data lake, relational data warehouse, NOSQL databases, etc.), is the ability to correctly and effectively join the information together.
 One may catalog and curate these join conditions by identifying and managing relationships in your data stores.

-In this case we will navigate to the object page of the PurchaseOrder table in the Staging DW database model, and click the Relationships tab.
+In this case we will navigate to the object page of the Customer table in the Staging DW database model, and click the Relationships tab.

-Click the List tab on the left and then Joins With.
+Click the List tab on the left and then is DB Source (PK) Of.

 Add Relationships